sghpjuikit/player/README.md

   - Configuration
       - log_configuration.xml in /working dir/log, where the log output is also located
-      - the logger appends WARN, ERROR to file and all to console ( this can be changed in runtime by user in application settings)
+      - the logger appends WARN, ERROR to file and everything to console (this can be changed in runtime by user in application settings)

 - Imports
   - use static imports where possible (enum types, utility methods, etc.)